tahowallet/extension/CONTRIBUTING.md

 to tackle any issues they’re interested in.
 For the time being, the core team will be charged with reviewing, critiquing, and ultimately merging new work.

+⭐️ Check our ["good first issues" tag](https://github.com/tallycash/extension/issues?q=is%3Aopen+is%3Aissue+label%3A%22🐣+good+first+issue%22) for existing bugs that are more approachable.

 ## Use Feature Flags